How do I know if the tree in front of my property is a City tree?

 The property owner is responsible for watering, sweeping or raking leaves and flowers, and notifying the Section if something "doesn't look right."
 Watering is usually required for the first three to five years.

 The City of San Leandro charges $100 per tree to plant or replace City Trees.
+If a tree is damaged due to a storm event, vandalism, or if run over, there is no charge to the property owner for a replacement.

 Does the City remove trees?